rumblesan/improviz/README.md

 `/toggle/text`
 POST request
 Turn the text display on and off

+`/editor`
+Browse to this endpoint in a browser to get a very basic form to submit programs to Improviz.
+Mainly just useful for testing.

 In the *examples* folder there is a bash script called **send.sh** which can be used to run any of the example programs.